beatrice-goh/beatrice-goh/README.md

 - 👋 Hi, I’m @beatrice-goh
 - 👀 I’m interested in data science projects, especially those related to finance.
 - 🌱 I’m currently in a job-training programme for data analytics.
+- 🧑‍🎓 I'm looking to graduate from the Masters in IT for Business programme by Nov 2022.
 - 💞️ I’m open to opportunities in data science and data analytics.
 - 📫 How to reach me: beatrice.goh@yahoo.com